UI Customization Guide¶

 VIBE uses a three-layer CSS architecture with design tokens for consistent, customizable styling:

-foundation.css → style.css → ui.css (user overrides)
+foundation.css → style.css → theme.css (user overrides)

 ↓ ↓ ↓